LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Add UserProvider for getting a user and user properties onto a page
 * Surface emptyText and showHeader properties of Grid through GridPanel
 * Update to StorageStatusRenderer for different text representing "not in storage"
+* Move BaseBarChart and utility method from sampleManagement

 ### version 0.82.1
 *Released*: 29 July 2020